himanshuo/life-of-learning/articles/OS/process_synchronization.md

 All of these solutions are based on idea of **locking** - protecting critical regions via locks

 But how do you have locks in a uniprocessor? you disable interrupts.
-* currently current code would run without preemption
+  * currently running code would execute without preemption
+  * this is inefficient on multiprocessor systems.

 You generally dont want to have concurrent code in uniprocessors because the overhead of locking (by disabling interrupts) makes things too slow.
 Plus this is not scalable.